SupunNanayakkara/petstore/petstore/README.md

 ## Packaging and running the application

-If you want to build an _??ber-jar_, execute the following command:
+If you want to build an _uber-jar_, execute the following command:

     ./gradlew build -Dquarkus.package.type=uber-jar